AGGRESSIVE WASHINGTON, D.C. DANGEROUS DRUG INJURY LAWYERS

 - Antidepressants.
-Selective serotonin reuptake inhibitors (SSRIs), or antidepressants, have been linked to birth defects and suicidal thoughts.
-Prozac, Zoloft and Paxil have all been recognized for this danger, and for side effects including insomnia, loss of libido and fatigue.
+Selective serotonin reuptake inhibitors (SSRIs), or antidepressants, have been linked to birth defects and suicidal thoughts, and could potentially be linked to the development of autism.
+Prozac, Paxil, and Zoloft have all been recognized for this danger, and for side effects including insomnia, loss of libido and fatigue.

 - Antipsychotics.
 Abilify, an add-on antidepressant, has been linked to compulsive behaviors and suicidal thoughts.
 Risperdal and Invega may cause gynecomastia, a condition where young men develop breasts.

 - Birth control.
 Yaz and Yasmin contain drospirenone, which may lead to fatal blood clots, liver tumors and high blood pressure.